 Lilly Brasil and Elanco Quimica Ltda. have also been named in a separate lawsuit involving approximately 105 individuals alleging that the companies failed to provide warnings regarding exposure to heavy metals or proper equipment at the former Cosmopolis facility, and that this alleged failure could result in possible harm to contractors and suppliers, and their dependents.
 In November 2017, the court dismissed the claims brought by all but the first named plaintiff.
+The plaintiffs are appealing that decision.

-We believe all of these lawsuits are without merit and are prepared to defend against them vigorously.
+We believe all of these lawsuits are without merit and plan to defend against them vigorously.